DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 number.
 So now our route looks like this:

-- **TODO: Add image reference.**
+- @KEBBIN **TODO: Add image reference.**

-Assuming we have already defined our turnouts with <T> or TURNOUT commands.
+Assuming we have already defined our turnouts with TURNOUT commands.
 .. code-block::